Doubly Stochastic Primal-Dual Coordinate Method for Bilinear Saddle-Point Problem: Related Work

-In contrast to stochastic gradient methods, \emph{stochastic coordinate} method works by updating randomly sampled coordinates of decision variables~\cite{Nesterov12rcdm,RichtarikTakac12,conf/icml/Shalev-ShwartzT09,journals/corr/FercoqR13a,LuXiao13analysis,Dang:14,Lin:15a,Deng:15}.
-Shalev-Shwartz \& Zhang~\cite{SSZhang13SDCA,NIPS2013_4938,SSZhang13SDCA} proposed a stochastic dual coordinate ascent (SDCA) method to solve the dual formulation~\eqref{eq:erm_dual}.
-SDCA has an iteration complexity of $O((n+\kappa)\log(1/\epsilon))$ and has been further improved to the accelerated SDCA (ASDCA) method~\cite{NIPS2013_4938} that achieves the optimal complexity $O((n+\sqrt{n\kappa})\log(1/\epsilon))$ up to a logarithmic term of $\kappa$.
-This optimal complexity is also obtained by the accelerated proximal coordinate gradient (APCG) method by Lin et al~\cite{Lin:15a} when it is applied to the dual problem \eqref{eq:erm_dual}.
-Extending the deterministic algorithm by~\cite{Chambolle:2011} for saddle-point problems, Zhang \& Xiao~\cite{ZhangXiao:14} recently proposed a stochastic primal-dual coordinate (SPDC) method for~\eqref{eq:sdp}, which alternates between maximizing over a randomly chosen dual variable and minimizing over all primal variables and also achieves the optimal $O((n+\sqrt{n\kappa})\log(1/\epsilon))$ iteration complexity.
+In contrast to stochastic gradient methods, \emph{stochastic coordinate} method works by updating randomly sampled coordinates of decision variables~\citep{Nesterov12rcdm,RichtarikTakac12,conf/icml/Shalev-ShwartzT09,journals/corr/FercoqR13a,LuXiao13analysis,Dang:14,Lin:15a,Deng:15,allen2016even,nesterov2016efficiency,qu2016coordinate,Qu:2016:CDA:2996036.2996038,richtarik2016optimal}. \citet{SSZhang13SDCA,NIPS2013_4938,SSZhang13SDCA} proposed a stochastic dual coordinate ascent (SDCA) method to solve the dual formulation~\eqref{eq:erm_dual}.
+SDCA has an iteration complexity of $O((n+\kappa)\log(1/\epsilon))$ and has been further improved to the accelerated SDCA (ASDCA) method~\citep{NIPS2013_4938} that achieves an iteration complexity of $\tilde O((n+\sqrt{n\kappa})\log(1/\epsilon))$.
+The optimal iteration complexity $O((n+\sqrt{n\kappa})\log(1/\epsilon))$ is obtained by the accelerated proximal coordinate gradient (APCG) method~\citep{Lin:15a} when it is applied to the dual problem \eqref{eq:erm_dual}.
+Extending the deterministic algorithm by~\citet{Chambolle:2011} for saddle-point problems, \citet{ZhangXiao:14} recently proposed a stochastic primal-dual coordinate (SPDC) method for~\eqref{eq:sdp}, which alternates between maximizing over a randomly chosen dual variable and minimizing over all primal variables and also achieves the optimal $O((n+\sqrt{n\kappa})\log(1/\epsilon))$ iteration complexity.
+The per-iteration cost is $O(p)$ in all of these coordinate methods.
+Note that, when applied to the primal problem \eqref{eq:erm}, APCG samples a feature of data in each iterative update and find an $\epsilon$-optimal solution with a per-iteration cost of $O(n)$ in $O((p+p\sqrt{\frac{\Lambda_{1,n}}{n\lambda\gamma}})\log(1/\epsilon))$ iterations, which is also optimal according to~\cite{Lan:15a}.